From Dark Corner to DOT-COM:

 argument.
 In early 2000, I saw the news footage showing a middle-aged

-quadriplegic man in Arizona who cast his first unassisted, private ballot
+quadriplegic man in Arizona who cast his first unassisted, private ballot using

-an emotional assertion of duty, pride, equality, and independence.
+emotional assertion of duty, pride, equality, and independence.

 Keep also in mind that among the fastest growing